Written For ParentCircle Website new design update

-In fact, the study found that children whose mothers worked when they were young had no major learning, behavioural or social problems, and tended to be high achievers in school and have less depression and anxiety.
+In fact, the study found that children whose mothers worked when they were young had no major learning, behavioral or social problems, and tended to be high achievers in school and have less depression and anxiety.

 Of course, working mothers are likely to be more tired and stressed out.
 They may, at times get irritated with their kids and not be able to attend all school events.
-Working moms may miss out on first words, first steps or other childhood milestones.
-If the child is being left at a day-care centre, it is vital to select a good one where the child will be happily engaged.
+Working moms may miss out on first words, first steps, or other childhood milestones.
+If the child is being left at a day-care center, it is vital to select a good one where the child will be happily engaged.

 But all in all, the belief that working mothers can bring up healthy and well-adjusted kids seems to hold true.